sipgate/docs/docs/push-api/faq.md

 The answer is: It depends.
 If you transfer or forward a call within the same sipgate account then the answer is no. But if you forward or transfer a call to a different sipgate account or an external number then those pushes are being billed to your account.

+## I want to implement more complex interaction scenarios and can't answer to a push request directly.
+Can I control a call asynchronously?

+In every push request the `callId` parameter is included to identify the current call.
+Use the `callId` to manipulate the call at any time with our [RTCM-API](/rest-api/rtcm).

 ## What about Emergency calls?

 sipgate.io does not process emergency calls.
 Emergency calls are immediately put through to emergency services.